semaphoreci/semaphore/docs/docs/reference/jobs-yaml.md

 - `NONE`: the job has not yet finished
 - `PASSED`: the job has successfully finished
-- `FAILED`: the job has failed, either because a command has failed or because one or more dependancies were not available
+- `FAILED`: the job has failed, either because a command has failed or because one or more dependencies were not available
 - `STOPPED`: the job was terminated before completion

 ## agent in status {#agent-in-status}